-- 4.1 There are three types of inspections, carried out by the Roads Authority, that are randomly selected from a sample of Statutory Undertakers' roadworks by: - Visual Sample Inspections at three different stages ie during the works, after reinstatement and before the end of the two year guarantee period (or three years for trenches over 1.5 metres deep); - Local Coring Programme a physical core is taken through the bituminous layers (blacktop materials only) and the core can then be measured and assessed; and - National Coring Programme a biannual programme, by all Roads Authorities in Scotland, co-ordinated by the Roads Authorities and Utilities Committee (Scotland) - RAUC(S).

-From the three separate methods, engineering staff identify problems and determine what they think is happening locally and compare it with previous results and national practices.

-4.2 Full results are shown in Appendices 1, 2 and 3 however, the findings are summarised in Sections 5 to 8 below.
+- 4.1 There are three types of inspections, carried out by the Roads Authority, that are randomly selected from a sample of Statutory Undertakers' roadworks by: - a Visual Sample Inspections at three different stages ie during the works, after reinstatement and before the end of the two year guarantee period (or three years for trenches over 1.5 metres deep); - b Local Coring Programme a physical core is taken through the bituminous layers (blacktop materials only) and the core can then be measured and assessed; and - c National Coring Programme a biannual programme, by all Roads Authorities in Scotland, co-ordinated by the Roads Authorities and Utilities Committee (Scotland) RAUC(S). - 4.2 From the three separate methods, engineering staff identify problems and determine what they think is happening locally and compare it with previous results and national practices. - 4.3 Full results are shown in Appendices 1, 2 and 3, however, the findings are summarised in Sections 5 to 8 below.

-5 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON VISUAL SAMPLE INSPECTION REGIME (SEE APPENDIX 1 FOR DETAILS)
+5 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON VISUAL SAMPLE INSPECTION REGIME (SEE APPENDIX 1)

-- As in previous years, although the minimum required standard of performance of 90%, based on the random sample inspection regime, was achieved by all Statutory Undertakers (99% average achieved last year), it has been found that this regime alone does not accurately reflect the quality of reinstatements.
+- 5.1 As in previous years, although the minimum required standard of performance of 90%, based on the random sample inspection regime, was achieved by all Statutory Undertakers (99% average achieved last year), it has been found that this regime alone does not accurately reflect the quality of reinstatements.
 Some of the reasons for this are that the sample inspections are visual, the majority of works are not witnessed by the Roads Authority due to the sample size being limited (30% of an estimated annual workload), Statutory Undertakers' contractors may only be on site for relatively short periods and sometimes work outwith normal office hours. - 5.2 It is therefore only after coring the bituminous materials that the depth of layers, degree of compaction and type of materials used can be accurately assessed against the NRSWA Reinstatement Specification.
 Dundee City Council has therefore continued its own local coring programme and is also continuing to participate in the biannual National Coring Programme detailed below.
-However, it should be noted that, as coring does not reveal what is below the bituminous layers, any defects in sub-base materials or its compaction will be rectified by Statutory Undertakers if reported within the guarantee period.
+However, it should be noted that, as coring does not reveal what is below the bituminous layers, any defects in sub-base materials or its compaction will be rectified by Statutory Undertakers if reported within the guarantee period

-6 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON LOCAL CORING PROGRAMME (SEE APPENDIX 2 FOR DETAILS)
+6 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON LOCAL CORING PROGRAMME (SEE APPENDIX 2)

-6.1 All cores were selected randomly from permanent reinstatements, completed between April 2010 and March 2011, with 75% of all cores in carriageways and 25% in footways.
+6.1 All cores were selected randomly from permanent reinstatements, completed between April 2011 and March 2012, with 75% of all cores in carriageways and 25% in footways.
 The sample size was 5% of estimated annual workload for each utility.

-- 6.2 Out of 48 cores taken from Statutory Undertakers' reinstatements last year in Dundee, 7 cores failed to meet the Specification representing 85% average pass rate, compared to 88%, 85%, 84% and 92% in the previous four years respectively.
-These seven reinstatements (ie 15% of total) require replacement of the blacktop materials by the utility companies. - 6.3 To continue to monitor the performance of Statutory Undertakers' reinstatements, and to impress on them the requirement to achieve the minimum target of 90% pass rate, it is intended to continue with local coring programmes during 2011/2012.
+- 6.2 Out of 37 cores taken from Statutory Undertakers' reinstatements last year in Dundee, 2 cores failed to meet the Specification representing 95% average pass rate, compared to 85%, 88%, 85%, 84% and 92% in the previous five years respectively.
+These two reinstatements (ie 5% of total) require replacement of the blacktop materials by the utility company. - 6.3 To continue to monitor the performance of Statutory Undertakers' reinstatements, and to impress on them the requirement to achieve the minimum target of 90% pass rate, it is intended to continue with local coring programmes during 2012/2013.

-7 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON NATIONAL (SCOTTISH) CORING PROGRAMME
+7 STATUTORY UNDERTAKERS REINSTATEMENT PERFORMANCE - BASED ON NATIONAL (SCOTTISH) CORING PROGRAMME (SEE APPENDIX 3)